 Minors are excluded from physical properties.
-When online, robust identity- and age-verification ensures only adults play.
+When online, robust identity- and age-verification ensures only adults play in legal jurisdictions.

-Operators must meet strict anti-money laundering (AML), customer verification and financial standards and reporting requirements from the federal government.
+Operators must meet strict anti-money laundering (AML), customer verification and financial standards and reporting requirements from the U.S. Treasury Department and Department of Justice.